Rainbowxh/elicxh-vue-snippet/README.md

-# bullet-record README
+# vue-simple-snippet README

-This is the README for your extension "bullet-record".
+This is the README for your extension "vue-simple-snippet".
 After writing up a brief description, we recommend including the following sections.

 ## Features